Most submittal tools build you a list. We build the submittals.

 How is this different from other submittal tools?

-They help generate lists, route documents, or manage workflow.
-SubPro focuses on the handoff your team needs before downstream tools: a reviewable log, supporting documentation where available, clear flags, and a clean export.
+They generate lists, route documents, or manage workflow.
+SubPro focuses on the handoff your team needs before downstream tools: a reviewable log, package evidence, clear flags, and a clean export.

 What do I see before a pilot?